 Village community and peasant society in medieval England

-M.A.
-Thesis, University of Florida (2009)
+Master’s Thesis, University of Florida (2009)

 Turning to the last two decades of the twentieth century, I describe the development of new theoretical models of community, which were developed by social scientists during the second half of the twentieth century.
 When applied to the study of the medieval village community, these models suggest that scholars must begin to move away from simplistic, binary conceptions of the village community.
 Finally, by examining how a few of the authors made use of the medieval documentary evidence I argue that scholars until very recently drew only upon those sources which fit their preconceived notions, which emphasized the communal organization and solidarity of the village community.

 Introduction: The structure of peasant society in medieval England has long been a subject of interest for scholars from many disciplines within the social sciences including history, sociology, economics and archaeology.
 The earliest authors who discussed peasant society, such as Sir Henry Maine, emphasized the communal, collective nature of the village community, and later generations of authors continued in this vein.

 Indeed, the majority of the scholars have until very recently been focused on describing various aspects of peasant life and community without ever critically analyzing their own basic conception of the rural community.
 Rather, they have continued to rely on old descriptive approaches and binary conceptions of the village community, which posited a basic dichotomy between the communal rural past and modern society organized around the individual.